Project

 This method requires a String argument for the usage for the current command.
 You can also provide a key keyword argument, to put parsed options into a subhash of the main options hash, which can be useful when options are parsed at multiple levels.

-If a block is provided, it is executed in the context of a Rodish::OptionParser instance.
+A block must be provided, which is executed in the context of a Rodish::OptionParser instance.
 Rodish::OptionParser is a subclass of Ruby’s standard OptionParser (from optparse), with a few additional methods.

 args¶ ↑